 Spiral Review is a critical component of any classroom.
 Imagine learning something brand new.
 A week goes by, a month goes by, two months go by, maybe more.
 Now you have to take a test on that new information.
 How are you going to do?
 Not so well, I imagine.
-This is exactly what we are doing to students every year.
+This description is what we are doing to students every year.
 The solution?
 Teaching standards continuously throughout the year instead of in one big “chunk”.

 **Let me take a moment to clarify.
-Chunking and spiraling simply refer to how information is presented, not taught.
-Many teaching strategies can be used in both methods.
-For me, spiraling is just ONE important component of an effective classroom, not the only component.
+Chunking and spiraling refer to how information is presented, not taught.
+Many teaching strategies are used in both methods.
+For me, spiraling is ONE crucial component of an effective classroom, not the only part.

 When I decided to start spiraling, I knew I wouldn’t be doing it 100% of the time.
 My goal was to spiral when I could, and when it made sense.
 Here is what I did…

-- Centers – Each week I made a point to incorporate at least one “spiral” center in Reading and Math.
+Each week I made a point to incorporate at least one “spiral review” center in Reading and Math.
 I would choose a game/activity that reviewed a previously taught concept.
 Each week, we would revisit a different skill.
 I kept a collection of various games and activities that I could easily set out for my students to use.

-- Calendar Math – Calendar math is a fun way to review key math concepts on a daily basis.
-You can read more about it in this post.
+Calendar math is a fun way to review key math concepts daily.
+You can read more about it in this calendar math blog post.

-- Homework – my homework routine has always been a “strictly spiral” review.
-I don’t feel it is effective to send home work on something my students literally just learned in class.
-More than likely, they are going to complete the homework incorrectly, and I will just have more reteaching to do the next day.
+My homework routine has always been a strictly spiral review.
+I don’t feel it is useful to send homework on something my students just learned in class.
+More than likely, they are going to complete the homework incorrectly, and I will have more reteaching to do the next day.
 Instead, I use homework as an opportunity to have my students practice skills they have already fully learned.
-This constant daily homework practice is a key component in the spiraling that happens with my students.
+This constant daily homework practice is a critical component in the spiraling that happens with my students.
 I often use these spiral reviews shown below for Math, Grammar, and Reading.

-- Morning work – Just like homework, I use this time to review previously taught concepts.
-It can be as simple as posting 4 review problems on the board to have your students work on before the day starts.
+Just like homework, I use this time to review previously taught concepts.
+It can be as simple as posting four review problems on the board to have your students work on before the day starts.

-- Spiral Assessments – Spiral assessments are used to continuously assess my students’ true progress throughout the school year and monitor how they are learning.
+Spiral assessments are used to continuously assess my students’ actual progress throughout the school year and monitor how they are learning.
 This helps guide my lessons and any reviewing I feel is necessary.
-You can read an entire post about these assessments here.
+You can read an entire post about these spiral assessments.

 1. ALL of my students met the standards by the end of the school year!
 I never had to stress about my students learning the standards right away because I knew they would have the opportunity to practice and learn the standard throughout the year.